Email is not private. Think of email like a postcard, at best. It’s actually more public than a postcard. Here’s what you need to know.

 Are you still using work email for personal emailing?
-Time to get your own email account.
+Time to use your own email account.

 Basically, don’t say it over email if you don’t want it on the news.

 Remember the phone?
 Hey, there it is next to the computer.
-So convenient!
+So convenient.
+Haha.

 Phone calls are much more private.
-Phone privacy is protected by law in the U.S. And honestly, it’s more appropriate for delicate conversations anyway.
+Phone privacy is protected by law in the U.S. And honestly, it’s more suitable for delicate conversations anyway.

 What About Encrypted Email?